Jewish exodus from the Muslim world: 1948 Arab–Israeli War

-A reversal: Allowing a Jewish immigration to Israel
+Temporary legalization of Jewish immigration to Israel

 In March 1950, Iraq reversed their earlier ban on Jewish emigration to Israel and passed a law of one-year duration allowing Jews to emigrate on the condition of relinquishing their Iraqi citizenship.
 According to Abbas Shiblak, many scholars state that this was a result of American, British and Israeli political pressure on Tawfiq al-Suwaidi's government, with some studies suggesting there were secret negotiations.
 According to Ian Black, the Iraqi government was motivated by "economic considerations, chief of which was that almost all the property of departing Jews reverted to the state treasury" and also that "Jews were seen as a restive and potentially troublesome minority that the country was best rid of."
 Israel mounted an operation called "Operation Ezra and Nehemiah" to bring as many of the Iraqi Jews as possible to Israel.

 The Zionist movement at first tried to regulate the amount of registrants until issues relating to their legal status were clarified.
 Later, it allowed everyone to register.
 Two weeks after the law went into force, the Iraqi interior minister demanded a CID investigation over why Jews were not registering.
 A few hours after the movement allowed registration, four Jews were injured in a bomb attack at a café in Baghdad.

 Immediately following the March 1950 Denaturalisation Act, the emigration movement faced significant challenges.
 Initially, local Zionist activists forbade the Iraqi Jews from registering for emigration with the Iraqi authorities, because the Israeli government was still discussing absorption planning.
 However, on 8 April, a bomb exploded in a Jewish cafe in Baghdad, and a meeting of the Zionist leadership later that day agreed to allow registration without waiting for the Israeli government; a proclamation encouraging registration was made throughout Iraq in the name of the State of Israel.
 However, at the same time immigrants were also entering Israel from Poland and Romania, countries in which Prime Minister David Ben-Gurion assessed there was a risk that the communist authorities would soon "close their gates", and Israel therefore delayed the transportation of Iraqi Jews.
 As a result, by September 1950, while 70,000 Jews had registered to leave, many selling their property and losing their jobs, only 10,000 had left the country.
 According to Esther Meir-Glitzenstein, "The thousands of poor Jews who had left or been expelled from the peripheral cities, and who had gone to Baghdad to wait for their opportunity to emigrate, were in an especially bad state.
 They were housed in public buildings and were being supported by the Jewish community.
 The situation was intolerable."
 The delay became a significant problem for the Iraqi government of Nuri al-Said (who replaced Tawfiq al-Suwaidi in mid-September 1950), as the large number of Jews "in limbo" created problems politically, economically and for domestic security.
 "Particularly infuriating" to the Iraqi government was the fact that the source of the problem was the Israeli government.